xerocross/we-assert-proof/README.md

-# We-Assert
+# We-Assert-Proof

-We-Assert is an assert utility for use in internally verifying statements inside scripts at runtime.
-One potential goal is to catch what would otherwise be silent errors, or perhaps even to mathematically prove that an algorithm has functioned as expected.
+We-Assert-Proof is an assert utility for use in internally verifying statements inside scripts at runtime.
+One potential goal is to catch what would otherwise be silent errors, or perhaps even to mathematically prove that an algorithm has functioned as expected. **See also We-Assert (https://github.com/xerocross/we-assert)**.

-We-Assert depends on Vulcan, Version 0.4.0, (https://github.com/RyanMarcus/vulcan), which is old but appears to be stable.
+We-Assert-Proof depends on Vulcan, Version 0.4.0, (https://github.com/RyanMarcus/vulcan), which is old but appears to be stable.
 Aside from that dependency, it is a one-man project written and maintained by Adam Cross.
 If I say "we", really I'm just referring to myself.

 This project was stale for a long while, but as of June 2023 I have updated it to Version 3, and it is up-to-code.

-I plan to use it in some of my other projects, so it is likely that I will maintain it better now.
+## We-Assert (different project)

+We-Assert-Proof is basically a fork of We-Assert V3 (https://github.com/xerocross/we-assert).
+I found the license of Vulcan burdensome and the assertion functionality of We-Assert does not need Vulcan, so I removed the dependency from We-Assert as of V4 and made We-Assert-Proof a separate project.
+See We-Assert for the assertion functionality of We-Assert-Proof without Vulcan and without the burdensome license.

 ## importing

-We-Assert is published to NPM as `we-assert`.
+We-Assert-Proof is published to NPM as `we-assert-proof`.
 Standard importing would look like this.
 ```
-import WeAssert from "we-assert"
+import WeAssertProof from "we-assert-proof"
 ```

-The source code is at https://github.com/xerocross/we-assert.
+The source code is at https://github.com/xerocross/we-assert-proof.

 ## development and deployment

-As of Version 3, we are now using npm to build this project (not yarn, which we used in V2), so to install execute `npm install`.
+To install execute `npm install`.

-We-Assert is written in TypeScript.
+We-Assert-Proof is written in TypeScript.
 The package includes a test suite and a script for running it.
 Use `npm test` to run the test suite, which is written using Jest.

 ## copyleft license

 Note the restrictive copyleft license.
 That was not my decision.
-I prefer to use the MIT license, but because Vulcan uses the highly restrictive GNU AFFERO GENERAL PUBLIC LICENSE, and because Vulcan is bundled with We-Assert, I was required to use a compatible license, so I used the same one.
+I prefer to use the MIT license, but because Vulcan uses the highly restrictive GNU AFFERO GENERAL PUBLIC LICENSE, and because Vulcan is bundled with We-Assert-Proof, I was required to use a compatible license, so I used the same one.
+For software with just the assertion functionality of We-Assert-Proof, see my other project we-assert (v4+) instead: We-Assert https://github.com/xerocross/we-assert.

 ## usage

 ```
-import WeAssert from "we-assert";
+import WeAssert from "we-assert-proof";
-var we = WeAssert.build();
+var we = WeAssertProof.build();
 ```
 Here ``we`` is not a singleton.
 You can build as many as you want, and each has its own scope and each can be configured independently.